smarthomeNG/plugins/enocean/README.md

 #### Parameters
 ##### serialport
-You have to specify the `serialport` to your port name of your enocean-adpater.
+You have to specify the `serialport` to your port name of your EnOcean-adpater.
-Creating **udev-rules** for the enocean-adapter is recommend, when using different uart devices.
+Creating **udev-rules** for the EnOcean-adapter is recommend, when using different uart devices.

 ##### tx_id
-The specification of the enocean `tx_id` is optional **but** mandatory for sending control commands from the enocean-adapter to an enocean device.
+The specification of the EnOcean `tx_id` is optional **but** mandatory for sending control commands from the enocean-adapter to an EnOcean device.
 It is defined as a 8-digit hex value.

-When controlling multiple devices, it is recommended to use the enocean-adapter's Base-ID (not Unique-ID or Chip-ID) as transmitting ID.
+When controlling multiple devices, it is recommended to use the EnOcean-adapter's Base-ID (not Unique-ID or Chip-ID) as transmitting ID.
 For further information regarding the difference between Base-ID and Chip-ID, see [Knowledge Base](https://www.enocean.com/en/knowledge-base-doku/enoceansystemspecification%3Aissue%3Awhat_is_a_base_id/)